fnik9801/fnik9801.github.io-original-/about.md

 I am a 4th year graduate student at Queen's University.
 I am a PhD student in the Algebra and Number theory group at Queen's University working with Professor [Ram Murty](https://mast.queensu.ca/~murty/).

-My research interests broadly fall into two themes: the  analytic and arithmetic properties of L-functions and  obstructions that occur in Number Theory.
+My research interests broadly fall into two themes: the analytic and arithmetic study of L-functions and obstructions that occur in Number Theory.
 Some specific problems I am interested in are:

 <ul>
   <li>Artin's holomorphy conjecture. </li>